Breadcrumb

 Business, M.B.A.

-We designed our MBA with a focus in strategic sustainability for the complex integration of interdisciplinary knowledge, preparing our graduates for the successful application of their technical expertise in dynamic organizations.
+We designed our one year MBA with a focus in strategic sustainability for the complex integration of interdisciplinary knowledge, preparing our graduates for the successful application of their technical expertise in dynamic organizations.

 Our program closes the gap between what traditional business schools teach and what companies are looking for in their best employees.
 Our graduates serve the complex needs of organizations committed to making long-term investments in an uncertain future.